 Expand your library, expand your mind.
 When the Nelson Library launched an exciting new expansion project, the reality of needing funding created an opportunity to collaborate with the Kootenay Co-op.

 Seasonings: a year of local flavour in words and recipes is a literary cookbook that celebrates growing food, eating well and embracing the four seasons.
 The book has raised significant funds to help the library grow, continuing the discovery of new ideas and connections.
-Seasonings has been short-listed in the 2011 Canadian Culinary Book Awards.
+Seasonings was short-listed in the 2011 Canadian Culinary Book Awards.

 Printed and bound in Canada on recycled FSC certified paper with vegetable based inks.